1jour1vin

 Wine rated 90/100

-Generous notes of stone fruit, acacia blossoms, and orange zest emerge from the Saint Joseph La Source Blanc 2021, a medium-bodied, vibrant white that reflects the fresher, more elegant, pure, and balanced style of the vintage.
-This is not for those who crave opulence and massive fruit, but I love its purity.
-Made entirely from Marsanne, it was aged mainly in stainless steel, with 20% in used demi-muids.
+Generous notes of stone fruit, acacia blossoms, and orange zest emerge from the 2021 Saint Joseph La Source Blanc, a vibrant, medium-bodied white that reflects the vintage’s fresher, more elegant, pure, and balanced style.
+It’s not for those seeking opulence and massive fruit, but I love its purity.
+Made entirely from Marsanne, it was aged primarily in stainless steel, with 20% in used demi-muids.

 Loading...